MeldCE/wp-gallery-hierarchy/README.md

 `[ghalbum id="123,145" group="1" caption="comment" link="http://www.example.com"]`

-Will produce a album showing two images, 123 & 145, with the comment below.
+Will produce an album showing two images, 123 & 145, with the images' comments below.
 When the user clicks on the images, they will be taken to www.example.com.

 `[ghimage id="123" class="float-left" link="none"]`